📐 Mechanics · 20 April 2026

 Newton's three laws of motion are the foundation of classical mechanics.
 Published in 1687 in the Principia Mathematica, they describe how objects behave when forces act on them — and they remain the most useful framework for understanding everyday motion, from cars braking to rockets launching.

 The three laws work together: Law 1 defines what "no force" looks like, Law 2 quantifies how force produces acceleration, and Law 3 ensures forces always come in pairs.
+These laws are the foundation for understanding everything from projectile motion to oscillating springs.

 An object in motion stays in motion unless acted on by an external force.
 Friction is an external force — without it, the object never stops.